Flow-Launcher/docs/develop-executable-plugins.md

 When a user triggers your plugin, Flow:

-1. Launches your executable as a subprocess (once, on startup)
+1. Launches your executable as a subprocess
 2. Sends a JSON-RPC request to the process's **stdin**
 3. Reads the JSON-RPC response from the process's **stdout**
 4. Renders the returned results

-Your process stays alive for the lifetime of the Flow session.
+Your process stays alive for the lifetime of the Flow session with JsonRPC v2 (for v1 it runs when called and then exits).
 It must read from stdin in a loop and write responses to stdout.

 > **Important:** Only write JSON-RPC responses to stdout.
 Any debug output must go to **stderr** or a log file, or Flow will fail to parse it.